 It is important that Juvenile Court Administrators (JCAs) and their key detention screening staff know which law enforcement agencies in their catchment area hold juveniles securely and which do not.
-The compliance monitor shares information with the JCAs (regarding law enforcement agencies in their county and who securely holds, any compliance issues, etc.) on an individual basis (often an in-person meeting).
-The compliance monitors and OJJ Director meet regularly with Juvenile Court Administrators for the purpose of informing and discussing JJDP compliance issues.
-There is also a Juvenile Court Administrator (WAJCA) representative on the state advisory group.
+The OJJ Director attends WAJCA meetings at least annually, including informing and discussing any JJDP compliance issues.
+There is also an active Juvenile Court Administrator (WAJCA) representative on the state advisory group, and the OJJ has developed a strong collaborative working relationship with the WAJCA, and in particular counties participating in the Juvenile Detention Alternatives Initiative.